MISSION

 • eliminating mental blocks to productivity

-• shaping musical style
+• defining a concept and shaping musical style

-• creating a balance between repetition and variation
+• balancing repetition and variation

 • developing expressive sound design